Chittagong (film): Plot

-After a prolonged search, police search and arrests Master Da Surya Sen and sentences him to death by hanging.
+After a prolonged search, the police arrest Master Da Surya Sen and sentence him to death by hanging.
 Thus Jhunku ends narrating the part and says that he was released in 1939 and again participated in the uprisings with Aparna.
-In one such incident there is a plan to attack the government godowns where the Britishers and feudal landlords have kept common peasant's grain.
-The British block all the roads to godowns leading Jhunku to an idea to create underground dungeons till the granaries.
+In one such incident, there is a plan to attack the granaries where the colonial authorities and Indian landlords keep the grain they tax from the peasantry.
+The British block all the roads to godowns, leading Jhunku to an idea to create underground dungeons till the granaries.
 Twenty villages join hands and operate.
 The last scene shows Jhunku being stopped by Maj.
-Wilkinson who says he is still sympathetic to Jhunku and wants him to go away else he will be bound to arrest him once again.
+Wilkinson, who says he is still sympathetic to Jhunku and wants him to go away; otherwise, he will be bound to arrest him once again.
 Jhunku signals to Wilkinson that everyone is awake and shows him the mass crowd arising from the dungeons and heading towards the government granaries that forces Wilkinson to retreat.
-This is named the Tebagha Uprising of 1945, which marked the end of British Raj in India.
+This is named the Tebhaga movement of 1945, which marked the end of British Raj in India.
 The film ends with the memorable song "Ishaan."